mareyam/SelfOrganizingIntelligentNumberSystem/README.md

 # SelfOrganizingIntelligentNumberSystem
-Self Organizing Intelligent Number System
+Self Organizing Intelligent Number System using Stacks from Data Structures and Algorithms